run-house/runhouse/docs/tutorials/api-data.rst

 -------

-The Runhouse Folder API allows for creating references to folders, and syncing them between local, remote clusters, or file storage (S3, GS, Azure).
+The Runhouse Folder API allows for creating references to folders, and syncing them between local, remote clusters, or file storage (S3 and GCS).

 Let’s construct a sample dummy folder locally, that we’ll use to demonstrate.